will-rowe/baby-groot/README.md

   * currently only small file sizes are supported before browser complains
   * need to improve javascript data streaming function
   * add in more control over runtime parameters for BABY-GROOT

+## Reverting changes

+* simplifying the windowing + weighting scheme
+  * windows which have identical sketches are merged
+  * instead of subpaths, have contained nodes (i.e. a sketch represents a set of nodes in the graph, which can come from multiple traversals)
+  * no longer need offsets etc. - just weighting all nodes, regardless of sketch offset on a segment